bringauto/fleet/README.md

 For the development and test purposes the [Etna] system can be used to simulate/test/develop each part of BringAuto Industrial Portal.

+## Documentation

+Detailed documentation can be found in [doc/] directory located in the repository root.

 ## Create a feature/bug report

 If you found a bug or have an idea for a nice improvement please